 - Be a college freshman or sophomore at the time of application and possess 60 credits or less

 PHARMACY CAREER PATHWAY

-Students accepted into the Pharmacy Career Pathway will:
+Highlights of the Pharmacy Career Pathway

 - Learn about the many diverse career opportunities in the field of pharmacy

 - Shadow pharmacists in a variety of practice settings including clinical pharmacy, hospital pharmacy, research labs, community pharmacy and compound pharmacy

 - Have the opportunity to meet and interact with pharmacy faculty and students

 - Make connections, bond, and network with students who have similar goals